 If you want to get fancy from a comfort/quality standpoint, the Bose Soundsport Wired Earbuds are a good choice, though make sure to get the “Audio Only” (no mic) option so that you don’t have to fiddle with the mic settings and can just use the built-in on your webcam or computer, which tend to be higher quality.
 There are also a plethora of other options available if the stock on these is low.

 NOTE: As of March 28, 2020, a couple people wrote me to say that the above Bose Soundsport Wired Earbuds are discontinued and thus very hard to find.
-In a pinch, I’d say the best alternative is to just pick up the standard Apple White Wired Aux Earbuds, which you can find on the Apple Store here.
+In a pinch, I’d say the best alternative is to just pick up the standard Apple White Wired Aux Earbuds.
 If you don’t have an aux port on your laptop, USB-C and Lightning adapters are widely available for just a few bucks.
 Some folks also suggested the Sennheiser CX 100 in-ear earbuds, which also seem like a solid set of aux headphones that come in black or white styles, and they have an extra-long and thin cord, which makes them comfortable for video conferencing.
 Amazon seems to have a stock of those.

 Each of these headphones includes a wired aux cable that plugs into the wireless headphones and allows them to work without Bluetooth.
 This can combine nicely with the Jabra speakermic above.
 As for deciding between the on-ear Bose Soundlink and the over-ear Bose 700, here’s a quick pro/con based on my own personal experience with both:

 - The Bose Soundlink On-Ear is a super portable pair of headphones.
 They “collapse” into a tight bundle that can be tucked away in a drawer or in your backpack.
 Since they are on-ear models, they also tend to be more comfortable for extended wear.
 The volume and Bluetooth controls are hardware buttons that are easy-to-use.
 However, if you are using them for Bluetooth calls (that is, as a mic and as a speaker), the mic quality is not necessarily the best.
 And the noise cancellation is minimal.